rubix28/the_dancing_pony/README.md

 2. **Configure the Environment**:
    - Create a new environment in Postman.
-   - With the server running, test against `http://localhost:4000` and ensure you've set `token` to be your JWT token placeholder.
+   - With the server running, test against `http://localhost:4000`

 3. **Create a User**:
    - Make a POST request to the `/api/users` endpoint with a user payload:
      ~~~json
      {
+      "user": {
-       "nickname": "frodo",
+        "nickname": "Frodo",
-       "password": "shire123"
+        "password": "theshire123"
       }
+    }
      ~~~
    - In the response, you'll receive a JWT.
-Copy this token.
-   - Set the `token` environment variable in Postman with this value.
+Copy this token to the Authorization tab as type "Bearer Token", or whatever your equivalent header is if you're not using Postman.

 4. **Making Authenticated Requests**:
    - For any request that requires authentication, use the `Authorization` header.